webcomponents/webcomponents.github.io/src/documents/articles/interview-with-travis-leithead.html.md

 ### With all of the major specs in the top 10 of Edge’s User Voice poll, what are your feelings on when any of them will make it into the Edge Browser?

 Yeah...It's actually the top 5. :-) Numbers two through five are the Web Component specs and the first one is about updating our browser so that everyone is using the most modern version.
-I can't really say [exactly] when these will be implemented, but Template is our first priority from a polyfill standpoint.
-Template is one of the more challenging to [polyfill] and one of the more core pieces of Web Components.
+I can't really say exactly when these will be implemented, but Template is our first priority from a polyfill standpoint.
+Template is one of the more challenging to polyfill and one of the more core pieces of Web Components.
 Then after that will be Shadow DOM.
 That's probably the second hardest to polyfill.
-Then we'll [likely do] Custom Elements at the same time or shortly thereafter.
-Then Imports after that.
-That's my plan for at least those four specs and CSS Variables [a.k.a., Custom Properties] will likely get implemented somewhere in between as well.
+Then we'll likely do Custom Elements at the same time or shortly thereafter.
+Then finally Imports after that.
+That's my plan for at least those four specs and CSS Variables (a.k.a., Custom Properties) will likely get implemented somewhere in between as well.

 If we are talking goals and not hard dates, I think I would be comfortable saying that we may have full Web Component support in Edge by the end of next year.
 By the time we get them in Edge you'll likely see Web Components everywhere. :-)

 ## Credits